TJJjiajuan/STged_example/Simulation/FISH+/readme.md

-The folder contains three Jupyter notebook (`.ipynb`) files, each dedicated to running gene expression deconvolution methods under different conditions:
+The folder contains a Jupyter Notebook (`.ipynb`) file with three sections, each dedicated to running gene expression deconvolution methods under different conditions:

-1. **Gene Expression Estimation**: This notebook estimates gene expression levels for each cell type within each spatial spot, using both true and estimated cell type proportions.
+1. **Gene Expression Estimation**: Estimates gene expression levels for each cell type within each spatial spot, using both true and estimated cell type proportions.

-2. **Robustness Evaluation**: This file evaluates the robustness of STged with respect to the accuracy of estimated cell type proportions.
+2. **Robustness Evaluation**: Evaluates the robustness of STged with respect to the accuracy of estimated cell type proportions.

-3. **Sensitivity Analysis**: This notebook assesses the sensitivity of STged to variations in tuning parameters.
+3. **Sensitivity Analysis**: Assesses the sensitivity of STged to variations in tuning parameters.

-These files support a comprehensive analysis of STged and related methods, enhancing the reproducibility of our manuscript’s findings.
+These notebooks facilitate a comprehensive analysis of STged and related methods, supporting the reproducibility of our manuscript’s findings.